zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-feature-flags.md

 The Ibiza Fx team supports the following feature flags, or Shell feature flags.
 These flags are only available to the Shell, unless they are configured to be shared.
 Unless otherwise noted, a value of `true` enables the feature, and a value of `false` disables it.

 There are three naming conventions for feature flags.
-Some feature flags have their own names, like **hubsextension_showserverevents**; however, the syntax for most feature flags assumes they are a property of the feature object, in which case they are invoked with the  syntax: ```feature.<featureName>=true```.
+Some feature flags have their own names, like **hubsextension_showserverevents** or `https://portal.azure.com/?<featureName>=<value>`; however, the syntax for most feature flags assumes they are a property of the feature object, in which case they are invoked with the  syntax: ```feature.<featureName>=true```.
 Otherwise, they are directives to the extension, in which case the syntax is `<extensionName>_<flagName>=<value>`.
 For more information about developer-specified feature flags in extensions, see [portalfx-extensions-feature-flags-developer.md](portalfx-extensions-feature-flags-developer.md).
 <!-- TODO:  Determine whether hubsextension_showserverevents is the showserverevents feature flag for the hubsextension extension.  -->
 <!--TODO: can an extension name contain capital letters or special characters? -->
 <!--TODO: can the canmodifystamps flag ever be required or included when it is false?  -->